 Contributed by Cath from Passports and Adventures

 Two of the best museums in Europe are located in Finnish Lapland – the Arktikum Museum and the Science Centre Pilke.
 If you are visiting Rovaniemi with kids, both are suitable places to bring them.

-Arktikum is the museum dedicated to the Arctic Circle, its indigenous people, the animals and the history of the region.
-For kids, they have an interactive treasure hunt which will keep them engaged and entertained.
+Arktikum is a museum dedicated to the Arctic Circle, its indigenous people, the animals, and the history of the region.
+For kids, they have an interactive treasure hunt that will keep them engaged and entertained.